paulnovello/HSIC-Attribution-Method/README.md

 This repository contains code for the paper:

-*Making Sense of Dependence: Efficient Black-box Explanations Using Dependence Measure*, XXX
+*Making Sense of Dependence: Efficient Black-box Explanations Using Dependence Measure*, Paul Novello, Thomas Fel, David Vigouroux, NeurIPS 2022.

 The code is implemented and available **for Tensorflow**.
 A notebook is available: [notebook Tensorflow](./tensorflow_example.ipynb).